jpniederer/Dev-eryday/_drafts/2017-5-7-Weekly-Update-April-30-May-6-2017.markdown

 date: 2017-5-7 15:15:00 +0000
 categories: Dev-eryday
 ---
 This week I started working through online programming challenges on [leetcode][lc].
 It's been an enjoyable challenge so far.
 There are so many problems out there to solve.
 It's incredible how many online tools are out there to improve at solving programming problems.
+HackerRank, the online UVa Judge, and leetcode all offer similar tools to work through programming challenges.
+For more of a mathematical point of view there is the classic Project Euler.
+There is definitely no shortage of problems to sate even the most prolific problem solver.

+I took a little bit of a breather on Pluralsight courses this week.
+Sure I continued to watch a little bit each day, but didn't push hard through any of the courses I was viewing.
+However, I did spend a good amount of time reviewing material from courses I've taken previously.

 Finished
 --------